-For additional information about the CMT Level II Exam, please consult the Exam Information document below for selected sample questions and a brief overview of the exam structure.
+For additional information about the CMT Level II Exam, please consult the combined Exam Information and Learning Objective Statements document below for selected sample questions and a brief overview of the exam structure, as well as the Learning Objectives.
 This document is not meant as a study guide; rather, it is offered to acquaint you with the style and format of the exams.

 This chart illustrates the Knowledge Domains covered by the CMT Level II exam.
 Click on each domain to view sub-domain topics covered in each domain area.